mdainese/academic-kickstartFinal/content/publication/Dainese_2012_B/index.md

 +++
-title = "Global trait–environment relationships of plant communities" date = 2013-07-01T00:00:00
+title = "Using Natural Gradients to Infer a Potential Response to Climate Change: An Example on the Reproductive Performance of Dactylis Glomerata L." date = 2012-12-13T00:00:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["Bruelheide H", "et al.", "including **Dainese M**"]
+authors = ["**Dainese M**"]

 # Publication type.
 # Legend: